PRECIOUS-Gold steady as Trump speech stokes fears of govt shutdown

 * SPDR Gold holdings fall for a third session

-* Markets subdued after Trump’s State of the Union speech (Adds comment, updates prices)
+* Markets subdued after Trump’s State of the Union speech (Updates prices)

 By Sethuraman N R

-Feb 6 (Reuters) - Gold prices held firm on Wednesday after U.S. President Donald Trump, in his State of the Union speech, vowed to build a border wall and gave little clarity over the ongoing trade discussions with China, but a firmer dollar capped bullion’s gains.
+Feb 6 (Reuters) - Gold prices held firm on Wednesday after U.S. President Donald Trump in his State of the Union speech vowed to build a border wall and gave little clarity over the ongoing trade discussions with China, with the bullion’s gains offset by a firmer dollar.

 Trump spoke in the chamber of the House of Representatives facing political discord over his demands that Democrats end their opposition to funding for a border wall he says is needed to stem illegal immigration and smuggled drugs.